genu/simple-angular-boilerplate/README.md

 # Simple Angular Boilerplate
 This is a simple boilerplate architecture for frontend angular projects.
+For complete documentation, see the [Wiki](https://github.com/genu/simple-angular-boilerplate/wiki) page.
 ### Philosophy
 Simple modular architecture for building angular applications.
 The architecture is build around modular angular components and grunt tasks separated out into their own files.
 ## Prerequisites